siriusctrl/UniPublic/CS/week9.md

   - Measure sum of my signal + theirs (only for ethernet)
     - If that exceeds a threshold, a collision occurred
   - Could not be used in wireless collisions
-    - Since there is a big difference in size between transmit power and receive power
+    - Since there is a significant difference in size between transmit power and receive power
 - CSMA/CA - WiFi MAC
   - Wait until other transmission finished
     - Time = sending time + ack time + backoff